San Sebastian. In the Basque language, it’s known as Donosti. It’s the most famous city in the Basque Country.

 This beautiful seaside town was the summer residence for the Spanish Royal Crown during the late 1800s and early 1900s.
 The well-maintained gardens of Miramar Jauregia or Miramar Palace, where the royal family lived during their stays, are open to the public and provide a pleasant visit, especially for the views they provide of the picturesque bay.
 The building currently hosts the summer courses of the University of the Basque Country and is available for tours.

-Our favorite Samsonite luggage – it’s durable!
+Check out our favorite Samsonite luggage – it’s durable!

 MORE STORIES FROM EUSKAL KAZETA